 Before we are able to provide you with any information or correct any inaccuracies, we may ask you to verify your identity and to provide other details to help us identify you and respond to your request.

 We will always observe your objection to receiving Alert BI marketing, by whatever channel.
 For this, please contact [email protected], providing details of the name, business name, address, telephone number and email address that you wish to have excluded.
-Or send a letter with your request by post to us at: Alert Business Insight Ltd, 20 – 22 Wenlock Road, London, N1 7GU, United Kingdom.
+Or send a letter with your request by post to us at: Alert Business Intelligence Ltd, 20 – 22 Wenlock Road, London, N1 7GU, United Kingdom.